 The app tells you how long you should let Vespera image a target, but you can decide for yourself.
 Star clusters often look great within a few seconds and don't get that much more detailed with repeated imaging.
 For galaxies, it's worth waiting a while (Andromeda's dust lanes are revealed after about 15 minutes) and for nebula, patience is rewarded (the Veil Nebula's definition and color wowed after about 30 minutes).
 However, you can save the image to the app, or to your camera's photo app, or online, whenever you want.

 The Vespera's images are reasonably low resolution.
 Despite claims that they're 'ultra HD' they're actually a maximum of 1920x1080 pixels, which is just two megapixels.
 Ultra HD (UHD) as it’s commonly referred to, gives a resolution of 3840 x 2160 pixels.
 That 2 megapixel resolution is low compared to the Stellina's 3,072 x 2,080 pixels (6.4 megapixels).
 It limits how much it's possible to zoom-in on detail.
 The images are also rather soft.

 However, there are ways to increase the quality.
 Not only is it possible to extract lossless TIFF and FITS files for post-processing, but the 'adjust frame' mode lets the user take several images of the night sky for stitching together later.
 That's useful for the Andromeda galaxy, which is too big for the field of view of the Vespera.
-Vaonis told us that an automated version of this trick, called 'mosaic mode', will go live early in 2023.
+Vaonis call this 'mosaic mode'.

 Vaonis Vespera smart telescope: Functionality